jrlomas/euklick/README.md

 <img src="images/mounted_probe.png" width="200">

 Two of the boards have to be used for assembly.
 For the upper board (board attach to the toolhead), only the JST 3 pin header is necessary, along with three countersunk magnets.
-Optionally, the *wings* on the board can be snapped along this line.
+Optionally, the *wings* on the board can be snapped along the provided mouse bites line.

 <img src="images/upper_probe_jst_position.png" height="200"><img src="images/upper_probe.png" height="200">